 A second support for real-time applications will come as NGS begins to provide CORS data at smaller and smaller latencies.
-Currently most CORS data latency is around an hour.
+Currently, most CORS data latency is around an hour.
 In the future, that latency will be reduced and real-time CORS data streams will be established.
 It is hoped that through such initiatives, NGS will further promote the development of RTK networks in those areas which do not have such services.

 A third method of real-time support may come through a medium-accuracy real-time single-frequency CORS application.
-Through real-time internet data streams, real-time atmospheric modeling, a single-frequency application may be developed at NGS which allows users 1-2 meters of post-processed accuracy.
-In addition, NGS anticipates that its real-time data streams will enable the private sector to develop real-time positioning applications at the 1-meter level or so.
+Through real-time internet data streams and real-time atmospheric modeling, a single-frequency application may be developed at NGS allowing users to achieve 1 to 2 meters of post-processed positional accuracy.
+In addition, NGS anticipates that its real-time data streams will enable the private sector to develop real-time positioning applications at around the 1 meter level.
 Such applications would allow greater expansion of NGS products to serve GIS users who do not require the centimeter accuracy of an RTK network.
 No safety-of-life mandate would exist with such real-time positioning services, so they could not replace the Department of Transportation's Nationwide Differential GPS (NDGPS) navigation service.

-Finally, CORS applications (such as OPUS) will continue to be improved so that the amount of data (currently two hours) required for a solution will be reduced to a few minutes, possibly a few seconds (once other GNSS constellations are available, and/or new breakthroughs in data processing are made).
+Finally, CORS applications (such as OPUS-GNSS) will continue to be improved so the amount of data (currently two hours) required for a solution will be reduced to a few minutes, possibly a few seconds (once other GNSS constellations are available, and/or new breakthroughs in data processing are made).
+OPUS-GNSS will develop into a suite of products capable of supporting multiple stations, multiple constellations and signals, and any length of data collection, with the possibility of sharing these results instantly via an online NGS database.
+OPUS-GNSS will continue to operate on the full set of CORS sites, not only "foundation CORS".

-In the next 10 years, NGS will not be providing any independent service which yields true real-time centimeters-accurate access to the NSRS.
+In the next ten years, NGS will not be providing any independent service yielding true realtime centimeters-accurate access to the NSRS.
 Rather, NGS hopes that, through its support of real-time initiatives, local RTK networks will be developed which will be consistent with the NSRS and serve the needs of local positioning experts.